 Right Breed for You?

-Ears: use Espree Ear Care to clean the ears and help dry out any moisture deep within the ear, this will help with the odor and prevent infection.
-Only clean as far as you can see.
+Ears: Cocker Spaniels have very heavy ears and are prone to ear problems, use Espree Ear Care to clean the ears and help dry out any moisture deep within the ear, this will help with the odor as well.

-Bathing: The first bath is for general cleaning to take off the dirt and grime.
+Bathing: Cockers are a sporting breed and are bred to flush game in the field and may need to be bathed as often as weekly or bi-weekly to keep them in good shape.
+The first bath is for general cleaning to take off the dirt and grime.
 Any of the Classic Care or Professional Care products are ideal.
 Follow up with the second bath and target the need of the dog.
-If your dog has allergies or skin irritations use Hypo-Allergenic shampoo followed by a medicated shampoo like Tea Tree or Tar and Sulfa.
-Bernese with normal skin and coat can be bathed with any of our wonderful scent renewal products for long lasting fragrance.
+Outdoor and field dogs may need flea shampoo or a tea tree after flushing game.
+Cockers with an oily coat may need Espree Energee Plus Shampoo.
+Cockers are prone to skin problems and a good scrubbing with Luxury Tar & Sulfa Shampoo may be needed.
+Cockers with normal skin and coat can be bathed with any of our wonderful scent renewal products for long lasting fragrance.
 Be sure to end the bath with conditioner.
-This will help keep the coat hydrated to protect against harsh weather conditions.
-Simple Shed shampoo and treatment during the spring and fall shedding season will help release undercoat so the seasonal coat can come in properly.
+This will help with brushing out your pet and keep the coat hydrated to protect against harsh weather conditions.